 Blowers and Piping Since the last O&M review for this system, has evidence of excessive corrosion of system components been observed?
-Yes No If yes, what actions have been taken and/or are planned in response?
+If yes, what actions have been taken and/or are planned in response?
 Since the last O&M review, if blowers are operated intermittently, do VOC concentrations increase after they are shut off?
 How has this information been interpreted and what actions, if any, have been taken and/or are planned in response?
 Since the last O&M review, have blower operational characteristics, such as flow rate, pressure, and discharge temperatures, been consistently within equipment design parameters?
-Yes No If no, what actions have been taken and/or are planned in response?
+If no, what actions have been taken and/or are planned in response?
 Since the last O&M review, if water is manually removed from the extraction blower water separator, has water accumulation been observed that could adversely impact blower operation?
-If yes, what actions have been taken and/or are planned in response? ☐ Yes ☐ No ☐ N/A Since the last O&M review, have all blowers, water separators, valves, and piping components been consistently operational?
-Yes No Has the downtime associated with non-routine operations and maintenance of the blowers since the last time you completed an O&M checklist for this system exceeded expectations?
+If yes, what actions have been taken and/or are planned in response? ☐ Yes ☐ No ☐ N/A Since the last O&M review, have all blowers, water separators, valves, and piping components been consistently operational? ☐ Yes ☐ No Has the downtime associated with non-routine operations and maintenance of the blowers since the last time you completed an O&M checklist for this system exceeded expectations?
 If yes, what have been identified as the causes?
 If yes, what corrections have been or are being made to minimize downtime? ☐ Yes ☐ No Does the operational history suggest that the preventative maintenance plan for the blowers needs to be re-evaluated?
-Yes No If yes, what actions have been taken and/or are planned in response?
-Soil Vapor Extraction System Identify the SVE system characteristics, if any, that have deviated consistently/frequently from op expectations since the last time an O&M checklist was completed for this system: Vapor flow rates at one or more extraction wells Vapor compositions (VOCs, CO 2 , O 2) at one or more extraction wells Pressures at one or more extraction wells Flow at blower (prior to entry of any dilution air if used) Accumulation of water in the water separator erational Does this (do these) deviation(s) indicate a new condition since the last O&M review or an ongoing trend?
-New condition Ongoing N/A ondition g trend What has been identified as the cause for this (these) deviation(s)?
+If yes, what actions have been taken and/or are planned in response?
+Soil Vapor Extraction System Identify the SVE system characteristics, if any, that have deviated consistently/frequently from op expectations since the last time an O&M checklist was completed for this system: \[ \begin{align} Vapor flow rates at one or more extraction wells \[ \begin{align} Vapor compositions (VOCs, CO2, O2) at one or more extraction wells \[ \begin{align} Pressures at one or more extraction wells \[ \begin{align} Flow at blower (prior to entry of any dilution air if used) \] \[ \begin{align} Accumulation of water in the water separator \end{align} erational Does this (do these) deviation(s) indicate a new condition since the last O&M review or an ongoing trend?
+New condition since the last O&M review or an Ongoing trend?
+What has been identified as the cause for this (these) deviation(s)?
 What actions, if any, have been or are being taken in response to this (these) deviation(s)?
 Based on information collected since the last O&M review, is there any evidence of unacceptable vapor intrusion in nearby structures?
-If yes, what actions have been taken and/or are planned in response?
-Yes No
+If yes, what actions have been taken and/or are planned in response? ☐ Yes ☐ No